 Protein helps kids grow and it keeps them feeling full long after snack time.
 If you’re frustrating by your kids asking for snacks seemingly all day long, try adding a little extra protein to their snacks, to help with satiety.
 Some easy, snack-friendly proteins include:

 - nut butters

 - cheese cubes

 - sliced turkey, ham, or roast beef, rolled up

 Make a Healthy Snack Plan

 When you’re digging through the cupboard and the kids are whining, it’s easy to grab some crackers and fruit snacks to make them happy.
-But if you have a snack plan before the hunger hits, it’s a no-brainer to pass out healthy snacks instead.
+But if you have a snack plan in place (including WHEN snacks are served and WHAT snacks are served,) it’s a no-brainer to pass out healthy snacks instead.

 - Remember to start with fruits and veggies and then add a healthy protein.
 Whole grains can be part of great snacks too.

 - Try keeping a stash of cut up veggies and fruit in the fridge.
 This is a simple way to allow kids to choose their snack and keep it healthy at the same time.